ethereum/web3.py/docs/web3.eth.rst

     Returns transaction fee data for up to 1,024 blocks.

     :param block_count: The number of blocks in the requested range.
-This value should be an :py:class:`int` between 1 and 1024.
+Depending on the client, this value should be either a :py:class:`int` between 1 and 1024 or a hexstring.
         Less than requested may be returned if not all blocks are available.
-    :type block_count: int
+    :type block_count: int or hexstring
     :param newest_block: The newest, highest-numbered, block in the requested range.
 This value may be an :py:class:`int` or one of the predefined block parameters ``'latest'``, ``'earliest'``, or ``'pending'``.
     :type newest_block: int or BlockParams